buddhabrot/UlamAnalysis/README.md

 ## Definitions

-The Ulam spiral is drawn by spiraling out numbers from the inside towards the outside, typically in counter-clockwise fashion.
+The Ulam spiral is drawn by spiraling out numbers from the inside towards the outside, typically in clockwise fashion.
 There is not necessarily any official definition, but in my definition, I rotate it 90 degrees compared to the standard literature, to suit the ease of some formulae.

 This makes the spiral look like this: